By Picatinny Public AffairsJune 16, 2008

-Picatinny items on this year's list are the Objective Gunner Protection Kit, XM982 Excalibur Precision Guided Extended Range Artillery Projectile, M110 7.62 mm Semi-Automatic Sniper System and the Picatinny Blast Shield for the Light Armored Vehicle.
+Picatinny items on this year's list include the Objective Gunner Protection Kit, XM982 Excalibur Precision Guided Extended Range Artillery Projectile, M110 7.62 mm Semi-Automatic Sniper System and the Picatinny Blast Shield for the Light Armored Vehicle.

 All the inventions are designed to keep Soldiers safer when dealing with potentially volatile situations.

 Since the Army Greatest Inventions program began in 2002, Picatinny teams have won 17 out of a possible 60 Army greatest invention positions.
 This is more than any other Army laboratory or organization.